 This Policy will occasionally be updated.
-Rest assured, whenever this happens we’ll notify you.
-This policy was last updated on 14 January 2019.
+This policy was last updated on 18 November 2020.

 Firstly, who we are…

-The Youtility app is operated by Youtility Limited (Youtility).
-Youtility Limited (‘we’ or ‘us’) are a ‘data controller’ for the purposes of UK data protection legislation, (i.e. we are responsible for and control the processing of your personal information).
-Youtility’s registered office is 2 Eastbourne Terrace, London, W2 6LG, our registered company number is 09802196, our Financials Conduct Authority (FCA) reference number is 803462 our ICO number is ZA255938.
+The Youtility service is operated by Youtility Limited (Youtility).
+Youtility Limited (‘we’ or ‘us’ or ‘our’) are a ‘data controller’ for the purposes of UK data protection legislation, (i.e. we are responsible for and control the processing of your personal information).
+Youtility’s registered office is Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, our registered company number is 09802196, our Financials Conduct Authority (FCA) reference number is 803462 our ICO number is ZA255938.

 … and how to contact us?